arcanemachine/django-menu-maker/README.md

 <strong><h3>Note: This project is currently not feature-complete.
 Please do not attempt to use it for its stated purpose.
 This notice will be removed when the project is usable to any reasonable capacity.</h3></strong>

+### About

 Menu Maker is a project that showcases my understanding of best practices using Python, Django and Git.
-In short, it is a simple CRUD app that showcases Django's utility as a web-first framework.
+In short, it is a simple CRUD app that highlights Django's utility as a web-first framework, onto which other functionality can be added as needed.

+### Who is this for?

 It is intended to serve as a reference guide for best practices when making a basic CRUD app using Django.
 Only the code needed to perform the desired task is used.
 There is no useless boilerplate or filler.
+All code in this repo has been created for this project, there is no copy-pasted code here.

+The primary goal of this app is to serve as a reference for what a Django codebase should look like.
+(At least, from my always-learning perspective.
+Opinions and pull requests are welcome :)

+If you are looking for a menu creation utility, there is likely a better service out there.
+If, however, this app does what you need, you are free to take the software and do whatever you want with it.
+All I ask is that you credit me, and let me know if this software helps you out at all.
+This software is CC licensed (see link at the bottom of this README).

+### What does Menu Maker do?

-This project allows restaurant owners to register their restaurant and create a customized menu, allowing customers to easily view the restaurant's offerings from a desktop or mobile device.
+This project allows restaurant owners to register their restaurant and create a customized menu.
+Then, customers can easily view the restaurant's offerings from a desktop or mobile device.

+### What technologies are used?

 This app is made using Python 3.8.6 and Django 3.1.2, and takes advantage of modern conveniences offered by the software (e.g. Python's f-strings)